 When you're hosting a party, oftentimes people have music suggestions, both before and during partying.
 Vie lets you create a collaborative playlist, using Spotify, that allows other people to add and vote for their favourite tracks.
 Your guests can have a say in what is being played, though the host is always in control.

-This project was done to familiarize myself with the Node.js platform.
+This project was done to familiarize myself with the Node.js platform and Spotify Apps API.
 Vie runs as a Node.js Spotify app (note: the Spotify Apps API has since been discontinued), as well as through a web portal.
 The host starts by creating a new Party in the Spotify app.
 A random 5 digit Party ID will be generated for the host to display at his/her party.
 Party-goers can then enter the Party ID on the web portal to login and start adding tracks.

 Figure 1.
 Web landing page.
 Users may get access to the dashboard through their unique party id.